awsdocs/amazon-athena-user-guide/doc_source/connect-to-a-data-source-lambda.md

     The minimum required settings include:
    + **AthenaCatalogName** – A name for the Lambda function in lower case that indicates the data source that it targets, such as `cloudwatchlogs`\.
    + **SpillBucket** – An Amazon S3 bucket in your account to store data that exceeds Lambda function response size limits\.
+**Note**
+Spilled data is not reused in subsequent executions and can be safely deleted after 12 hours\.
+Athena does not delete this data for you\.
+To manage these objects, consider adding an object lifecycle policy that deletes old data from your Amazon S3 spill bucket\.
+For more information, see [Managing your storage lifecycle](https://docs.aws.amazon.com/AmazonS3/latest/userguide/object-lifecycle-mgmt.html) in the *Amazon S3 User Guide*\.

 1. Select **I acknowledge that this app creates custom IAM roles and resource policies**\.
 For more information, choose the **Info** link\.